sbenetz/jetson-inference/README.txt

 This code was all forked from the dusty-nv jetson inference project on Github (https://github.com/dusty-nv/jetson-inference).
 I used some of this code and documentation to create and train my model.
 Follow the documentation at https://github.com/sbenetz/jetson-inference/blob/master/docs/pytorch-cat-dog.md and https://github.com/sbenetz/jetson-inference/blob/master/docs/pytorch-collect.md to see how to train and run the model.

-Porject folder with model and data for training: python/project
+Project folder with model and data for training: python/project

 Steps of how to use:
 1. start the docker by running docker/run.sh - this should create an environment that has all the necessary packages and modules for the project.